Phuket's History, Culture and People

 Ten minutes drive further from the temple will take you to the mega shopping center area on the outskirts of Phuket Town, the main shopping complexes are Tesco-Lotus, Big C and Central, but there are many more that seem to pop up overnight.
 Turning right in this area will take you to Phuket Town.

-Phuket Town is the bussling business centre of Phuket and has a wonderful mixture of new and old influences.
-Chino Portuguese architectrue is evident in the landmark buildings as you walk down Thalang Rd towards the center of town.
+Phuket Town is the bustling business centre of Phuket and has a wonderful mixture of new and old influences.
+Chino Portuguese architecture is evident in the landmark buildings as you walk down Thalang Rd towards the center of town.
 The local government is now undertaking a restoration project to bring many of the se buildings back to their former glory.

 If you're in the mood for some respite from the mid day sun, then a visit to Khao Rang Hill is in order.
 From here the view is outstanding.